Sustainable energy storage with Magnetite

-In night storage heaters, also known as off-peak heaters, MagnaDense is used in the blocks that are inside the heater unit.
-A huge benefit is the ability of MagnaDense to store the thermal heat that is provided during the night inside the bricks.
-The heater will still provide warmth during the day even though not consuming the high amount of electricity needed to heat a space.
-The new generation of off-peak heating systems uses electricity from renewable energy sources and can feed the unused electricity back to the grid.
+Already, the industry uses Magnetite in night storage heaters for over 25 years.
+Night storage heaters, also known as off-peak heaters or thermal storage heater, have ceramic heat storage bricks composed of magnetite inside the heater unit.
+A huge benefit is the ability of Magnetite to store the heat during the night (or other off-peak hours) inside the storage heater bricks.
+The heater provides warmth when the resident requires this, but they can charge the radiator when it is most convenient The new generation of off-peak heating systems uses electricity from renewable energy sources and can feed the unused electricity back to the grid.